Factor (programming language)

 Factor is a stack-oriented programming language created by Slava Pestov.
-Factor is dynamically typed and has automatic memory management, as well as powerful metaprogramming features.
-The language has a single implementation featuring a self-hosted optimizing compiler and an interactive development environment.
+It is dynamically typed, with automatic memory management, and powerful metaprogramming features.
+The language has a single implementation featuring a self-hosted optimizing compiler and an interactive integrated development environment.
 The Factor distribution includes a large standard library.
+It is free and open-source software with a BSD license.

 History

 Slava Pestov created Factor in 2003 as a scripting language for a video game.
-The initial implementation, now referred to as JFactor, was implemented in Java and ran on the Java Virtual Machine.
+The initial implementation, now referred to as JFactor, was implemented in Java and ran on the Java virtual machine.
 Though the early language resembled modern Factor superficially in terms of syntax, the modern language is very different in practical terms and the current implementation is much faster.

 The language has changed significantly over time.
-Originally, Factor programs centered on manipulating Java objects with Java's reflection capabilities.
+Originally, Factor programs centered on manipulating Java objects with Java's reflective programming (reflection) abilities.
 From the beginning, the design philosophy has been to modify the language to suit programs written in it.
 As the Factor implementation and standard libraries grew more detailed, the need for certain language features became clear, and they were added.
 JFactor did not have an object system where the programmer could define their own classes, and early versions of native Factor were the same; the language was similar to Scheme in this way.
 Today, the object system is a central part of Factor.
-Other important language features such as tuple classes, combinator inlining, macros, user-defined parsing words and the modern vocabulary system were only added in a piecemeal fashion as their utility became clear.
+Other important language features such as tuple classes, combinator inlining, macros, user-defined parsing words and the modern vocabulary system were only added in piecemeal order as their utility became clear.

 The foreign function interface was present from very early versions to Factor, and an analogous system existed in JFactor.
-This was chosen over creating a plugin to the C part of the implementation for each external library that Factor should communicate with, and has the benefit of being more declarative, faster to compile and easier to write.
+This was chosen over creating a plugin to the C part of the implementation for each external library that Factor should communicate with, and has the benefits of being more declarative, faster to compile, and easier to write.

-The Java implementation initially consisted of just an interpreter, but a compiler to Java bytecode was later added.
+The Java implementation initially consisted of just an interpreter, but a compiler to JVM bytecode was later added.
 This compiler only worked on certain procedures.
 The Java version of Factor was replaced by a version written in C and Factor.
-Initially, this consisted of just an interpreter, but the interpreter was replaced by two compilers, used in different situations.
+Initially, this consisted of an interpreter only, but the interpreter was replaced by two compilers, used in different situations.
 Over time, the Factor implementation has grown significantly faster.